sofiamay/starwars-character-app/README.md

 - Tailwind
 - Sass

+## API

+We need to request information from 2 APIs: 1. swapi, which contains information about Star Wars characters and 2.
+Unsplash, which retrieves images from the web.

+### swapi

+`GET https://swapi.dev/api/people/` to get the total count of Star Wars characters

+`GET https://swapi.dev/api/people/?page={n}` to get character info on the nth page

+`GET https://swapi.dev/api/planet/{n}` to get homeworld info

+### unplash

+`GET https://api.unsplash.com/search/photos?query={term}` to get an image for each Character

 ## Data

 This is the required data held in our app's state (aka Redux store)

 ### API State

-The state of our API calls
-- Pending: The start of our API call
+- Pending - The start of our API call
 - Fullfilled: Request was successful.
 Response contains requested data.
 - Rejected: Request failed.
 Response contains an error

+### Character Query
+- query: string
+- type: 'none' | 'all' | 'search'
+- parameters: [] - search parameters (if any)
+- resultCount: num - total number of results, irrelevant of pages

 ### Page

 Our app will have pagination based on the Star Wars API's pagination.
 We'll need:
-- ENTRIES_PER_PAGE In the Star Wars API, this is currently 10
+- ENTRIES_PER_PAGE: number - In the Star Wars API, this is currently 10
-- total characters to display.
-This will be the total characters in the Star Wars API database unless search is implemented; in which case it will be the total number of search results
-- Number of pages = total characters /ENTRIES_PER_PAGE
+- Number of pages : number = total characters /ENTRIES_PER_PAGE
-- Current Page
+- Current Page: number

 ### Characters
+1. totalCharacters

-A list of characters.
+2. charactersToDisplay: A list of characters.
 Each character has the following data, according to the Star Wars API schema:
   - name
   - height
   - mass
   - hair_color
   - skin_color
   - eye_color
   - birth_year
   - gender
-- homeworld (API requeset for homeworld)
+  - homeworld (URL for requeset for homeworld)
   - films []
   - species []
   - vehicles []
   - starships []
   - created
   - edited
   - url

 Additionally:
-- photo_url: retrieved from unsplash and cropped, so all character photos have equal dimensions
+- photo: Photo: retrieved from unsplash and cropped, so all character photos have equal dimensions
 - We could also optionally provide our own id for each character

+## Photo
+1. status: null | 'success' | 'error'
+2. error: string - error message to display
+3. data: based on unsplash API format
+    -  id: number
+    - slug: string
+    - created_at: string
+    - updated_at: string
+    - width: number
+    - height: number
+    - color: string
+    - description: string
+    - urls: PhotoURLs {
+      raw: string,
+      full: string,
+      regular: string,
+      small:string,
+      thumb: string,
+      small_s3: string
+    }

 ### Homeworlds